-- the applicable laws; - the requirements of this CP/CPS; - the latest version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates of the CA/B Forum; and - the latest versions of the WebTrust Principles And Criteria For Certification Authorities SSL Baseline With Network Security and the WebTrust Principles And Criteria For Certification Authorities.
+- 1. the requirements of this CP/CPS; - 2. the latest version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates of the CA/B Forum; and - 3. the latest versions of the WebTrust Principles and Criteria For Certification Authorities SSL Baseline With Network Security and the WebTrust Principles And Criteria For Certification Authorities.